PEA: benefits, dosage, contraindications

 Osteoarthritis ✪✪✪✪✪

-A clinical study conducted on patients with osteoarthritis shows that taking 300 mg or 600 mg of PEA per day in two divided doses over 8 weeks moderately improves function and reduces pain, stiffness, and the need for rescue analgesics, compared to placebo.
-The number of patients reporting no pain over the previous 24 hours more than doubled in patients taking PEA, compared to placebo.
+A clinical study conducted in patients with osteoarthritis shows that taking 300 mg or 600 mg of PEA per day in two divided doses for 8 weeks modestly improves function and reduces pain, stiffness, and the need for rescue analgesics, compared with placebo.
+The number of patients reporting no pain over the previous 24 hours more than doubled in patients taking PEA compared with placebo.

 Posologie